Plunnnnn/42-Piscine/README.md

 # 42-Piscine
-A repository to find my whole work during the 42 piscine !
+A repository to find my whole work during the 42 piscine!

+One should not use this repository to cheat, but use it to undestand the logic behind the exercises!